Deprecated: Function create_function() is deprecated in /home/mygurpsc/public_html/pmwiki.php on line 512

 Combat Cyborg†: A huge, total-conversion 'borg, more machine than man.
 Incredibly strong, fast, and durable, but unmistakably inhuman.
 See the Headhunter Techno-Warrior below if you want a less all-in option.
 (TLPG, p.
 21)

 • Iconic Edges reflect other types of cyborg.
 From LoaTI: Destroyer 'Borgs are lighter and use force-fields, Free 'Borgs were noncombat models, and Plains 'Borgs are riders and pistoleros.
 From TotDF: Cyber-Slingers are dexterous gunslingers and Prospectors have a powerful drill.
-Homebrew: Superheavies are massive and tanky.
+From Europa: Light Machines are smaller with fewer complications, Superheavies are absolutely massive.

 Combat Mage*: A warrior wizard, trained equally in spellcasting and the battlefield.
 Straightforward and dangerous with a wider spell list than the Battle Magus, above.
 (A&M, p.
 20)